rez-one/shared-workflows/README.md

 # shared-workflows

-Shared workflows created and maintained by the core=architecture team
+Shared workflows created and maintained by the core-architecture team